Joseph Jakubowski Captured, May Not Have Targeted Churches, Schools

 “Go and worship as you usually do,” Rock County Sheriff Robert Spoden told the Wisconsin State Journal.
 “We will ensure that people can worship in a peaceful manner and safely.”

-At a news conference on Thursday, police said they were working with Jakubowski’s family and friends in order to find him, and that a report he was planning attacks came from an informant who named him in the gun shop burglary.
+At a news conference Thursday, police said they were working with Jakubowski’s family and friends in order to find him, and that a report he was planning attacks came from an informant who named him in the gun shop burglary.

 The manifesto, police said, states that people were slaves to the government and a mass-marketed society.
-Jakubowski wrote that he stole the nearly 20 guns because is a felon and unable to purchase them legally.
+Jakubowski wrote that he stole the nearly 20 guns because is a felon and not able to purchase them legally.

 Jakubowski wrote that religion, not specific churches, was used to control thinking and fleece people of their money.
-No mention was made of individuals or organizations in Janesville, police said.
+No mention was made about individuals or organizations in Janesville, either police said.
 Donald Trump is the only person the manifesto identifies by name.

-Police in Waukesha County are looking into another letter that reportedly threatened violence at a church in Sussex, Wisconsin, but it isn’t clear if the document was penned by Jakubowski.
+Police in Waukesha County are looking into another letter that reportedly threatened violence at church in Sussex, Wisconsin, but it isn’t clear if the document was penned by Jakubowski.

 Joseph Jakubowski made news when a video of him rambling as he prepared and mailed what police say was the multi-page letter to the White House.